stac-utils/stac-fastapi-pgstac/docs/src/settings.md

 Since `6.0.0`, the transaction extension is not enabled by default.
 To add the transaction endpoints, users can set `ENABLE_TRANSACTIONS_EXTENSIONS=TRUE/YES/1`.

+### Multi-Tenant Catalogs Extension

+The optional Multi-Tenant Catalogs Extension provides discovery and management endpoints for a multi-tenant STAC architecture.
+It requires the `stac-fastapi-catalogs-extension` package to be installed.

+For more information about the Multi-Tenant Catalogs specification, see [StacLabs/multi-tenant-catalogs](https://github.com/StacLabs/multi-tenant-catalogs).

+To enable the catalogs extension, set `ENABLE_CATALOGS_ROUTE=TRUE/YES/1`.

+When `ENABLE_TRANSACTIONS_EXTENSIONS=TRUE`, additional write endpoints are available for creating, updating, and deleting catalogs and managing relationships (linking/unlinking catalogs and collections).

 ### Database config

 - `PGUSER`: postgres username